-This overconfidence can result in cocaine users misjudging their abilities and skills.
-They may believe that their abilities are much better than they actually are.
+This overconfidence can result in chronic cocaine users misjudging their abilities and skills.
+They may believe that their abilities are much better than they are.

 These cocaine symptoms can be deadly, especially if individuals are misjudging their abilities.
 For example, some people who are under the influence of drugs like cocaine may attempt to drive, believing that they are capable of properly doing so.
-It’s no wonder that fatal car accidents are second to drug overdoses when it comes to accidental deaths.
+Fatal car accidents are second to drug overdoses when it comes to accidental deaths.
 Unfortunately, many of these accidents involved drivers under the influence of drugs.

 As you can see, overdosing isn’t the only risk when it comes to using stimulant drugs, like cocaine.
-So, if you notice that a loved one is struggling with drug dependence, it’s important to make sure he or she gets help right away.
+So, if you notice that a loved one is struggling with drug dependence, it’s important to make sure they get help right away.

 As cocaine stimulates the brain, it responds by releasing adrenaline and endorphins.
 The release of these hormones then dilates or widens the pupils.
 Sometimes, the pupils can become so large that it also causes light sensitivity.
-In cocaine users, even normal lighting conditions can already cause this sensitivity.
 That’s why they may choose to wear sunglasses, even indoors.

-A recent study found that cocaine users don’t like social interaction.
+A recent study found that people who use cocaine don’t like social interaction.
 One reason is that the drug makes them feel that interacting with others isn’t rewarding.

 Studies have found that “crack” cocaine leads to paranoia in up to 84% of users.
-It also found that almost half of crack users displayed violent behaviors.
+It also found that almost half of the cocaine users displayed violent behaviors.

-When paranoia hits cocaine users, they may feel irrational fear for something unreal.
+When paranoia hits, they may feel irrational fear of something.
 They may think that people are “out to get” them.
 Sometimes, they may even feel they’re in danger.
 From here, delusions and hallucinations can occur.

 Delusions can make people believe that they are another person.
 Hallucinations are perceptions of things that aren’t there.
-For example, hallucinating cocaine users may say bugs are crawling on their skin even if there aren’t any.
+For example, hallucinations that bugs are crawling on their skin even if there aren’t any.

-These delusions and hallucinations can be what drives them to commit violent actions.
-To outsiders, it may seem violent behavior, but to the users, it may be a form of “self-defense”.
-But they may be defending themselves from imagined dangers.
+These delusions and hallucinations can be what drives them to commit violent actions, such as suicidal tendencies.
+To outsiders, it may seem violent behavior, but to the users, it may be a form of self-defense from these imagined dangers.

 People who use crack cocaine feel the results almost right away.
 It can take up to 10 minutes before users who sniff the drug feel the effects of crack cocaine.
 But within 5 to 20 minutes of experiencing euphoria, the high goes away and may even cause discomfort.

 This short-lived effect often drives people to want to get more of the drugs that they are using.
 This can explain why they often excuse themselves from family events.
-Some may even offer no explanation and just “disappear” several times a day.
+Some may even not explain and just “disappear” several times a day.

-Although cocaine use triggers the brain to produce endorphins, it also depletes serotonin.
+Although using cocaine triggers the brain to produce endorphins, it also depletes serotonin.
 Serotonin is also a “happy” hormone that contributes to one’s feelings of well-being.
-Because cocaine depletes it so quickly, stopping its use can give rise to depression.
+Because cocaine depletes so quickly, stopping its use can give rise to depression.